pachyderm/pachyderm/examples/deferred_processing/automated_deferred_processing/README.md

 and trying the [deferred processing example](../deferred_processing_plus_transactions).
 That example is used extensively here.

+To create and update branch labels, the `branch-mover` pipeline uses `pachctl` to send commands to Pachyderm's `pachd`.
+The `branch-mover` pipeline, since it's embedded in Pachyderm itself, will need a configuration to talk to `pachd` and, if access controls are activated, credentials to authenticate itself.

 For a Pachyderm cluster with activated access controls, this example demonstrates how to create a Pachyderm authentication token, load the token into a Kubernetes secret provisioned through `pachctl`,